salgueroalarcon/salgueroalarcon.github.io/_pages/teaching.md

 ## Thesis supervision
 <span style="font-size: 85%;"> I'm always happy to supervise motivated students for their Bachelor's (TFG) or Master's (TFM) theses.
-If you are interested in exploring topics in analysis, topology, probability, or their applications, please feel free to [send me an email](mailto:albsalgu@ucm.es) to discuss potential projects. </span>
+If you are interested in exploring topics in analysis, topology, probability, or their applications,  feel free to [send me an email](mailto:albsalgu@ucm.es) and we'll discuss potential projects. </span>

 ### Recent Bachelor's theses (TFG)
 - *El modelo de Black-Scholes con aplicaciones.* Marcos de la Llama Angulo, UCM (ongoing).